arduino/arduino-create-agent/README.md

 Revisions
 -------
+Changes in 1.82
+- Thanks go to https://github.com/facchinm from Arduino.cc for the changes in 1.82.
+- You can now program your Arduino by using the program command in SPJS.
+- Avrdude and Bossac are now included in the binary distributions for each platform.
+- The serial library has been replaced with one from https://github.com/cmaglie to solve some long-standing bugs including a connection handshake and ports not closing correctly on all platforms.

 Changes in 1.81
 - On Linux, SPJS now tries to grab the Manufacturer and Name of the serial port to give you pretty names for your connected devices.
 Arduinos and TinyGs show up with nicely descriptive names now instead of just ttyUSB0 or ttyACM0.